sinisterlord/Hacktoberfest2022/CONTRIBUTING.md

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+# All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+- To Contribute you need to follow few steps

 # How to Contribute
 - Fork this repository.